Home » commitment » Page 2

 good marriage

 Sure, you can look around and compare your marriage to other couples.
-If their marriage appears good you will want to know if you have what they have.
+If theirs appears good you will want to know if you can have what they have.

 When You’re the Only One Trying to Improve Your Marriage